-Project engineering and networking DP master and each SPEED-Bus CPs Due to the fact that an Ethernet-CP - SPEED-Bus and SPEED-Bus DP master is similar in project engineering and parameterization to the corresponding CP from Siemens, for each SPEED-Bus CP a corresponding Siemens CP is to be placed and linked.
+Project engineering and linking of each SPEED-Bus CP 343 and DP master Due to the fact that an Ethernet-CP 343 - SPEED-Bus and SPEED-Bus DP master is similar in project engineering and parameterization to the corresponding CP from Siemens, for each SPEED-Bus CP a corresponding Siemens CP is to be placed and linked.
 Here the sequence follows the one at the SPEED-Bus from the right to the left within a function group (CP respectively DP master).

-Use for the SPEED-Bus PROFIBUS DP master a Siemens CP 342-5DA02 V5.0.
+Use for each Ethernet-CP 343 - SPEED-Bus a Siemens CP 343-1 (343-1EX11) and for each SPEED-Bus PROFIBUS DP master a Siemens CP 342-5DA02 V5.0.